jakkaj/xIOT/Samples/HC-SR04/readme.md

 ###What you'll need

 * Windows 10 IOT Core running on a Raspberry Pi 2
 * An [Explorer HAT Pro] (http://shop.pimoroni.com/products/explorer-hat).
-You can do this without the Explorer, but this example uses it)
+You can do this without the Explorer, but this example uses it.
 * A PNP transistor.
 I used a BC328-25 from Jaycar.
 A 2N2906 will do the trick too.
 * Some resistors (~500, ~1k, ~4k).

 ###Wiring

 The basic idea of the circuit is that we tell the module to do a ping by running voltage to the tigger lead.
-We then time how long it takes for the module to signal to rise on the input pin.
+We then time how long it takes for the module signal to rise on the input pin.

 This is all handled by the library - if you want to check out what is going on inside, including the speed of sound measurements, check out the source code in the main Xamling-IOT library here: [HC-SR04.cs](https://github.com/jakkaj/Xamling-IOT/blob/master/XamlingIOTCore/XIOTCore.Components/Modules/Range/HC-SR04.cs).